pauldambra/pauldambra.github.io/_posts/2016-09-20-structured-data-with-jekyll.md

 It says that it use schema.org, is describing a blog, which has a bunch of keywords and is at a particular URL.
 It advertises that the main thing about this webpage is the page itself.
 And lists that I'm the author and that I can be identified at a set of other locations (twitter, github, and google+)

-Pretty straightforward and easy to add since it is totally static information.
+Pretty straightforward since it is totally static information.

 # Next, each blog post